Principal Body System: Control

 Eye injuries and infections are fairly common in horses, but if ignored they can worsen quickly.
 If the eye becomes badly infected, the structures of the eye can be eroded until the entire eye collapses.

 A typical sign that something is wrong is profuse tear production (lacrimation).
 At first, the eye may just water more than normal, but if secondary bacterial infection develops, there will be pus in the discharge.
-Our Cookie is prone to weepy eyes in winter and during high pollen counts, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather, but this also means that a more significant discharge might be ignored.
+Our Cookie is prone to sticky eyes in winter and during high pollen counts, and I know from experience that it's all too easy to be accustomed to seeing a slight discharge, particularly associated with flies in summer or miserable winter weather.
+However, this could also means that a more significant discharge might be ignored.

-The most common cause of poor vision is exposure to cold and dampness, depriving the eyes of vital warmth and nourishment which results in poor circulation to the eyes.
-Dust and flies don't help either.
-A fly mask can help, and you can clean the area very gently with a simple saline solution 3-4 times a day - this can be made up with 1-tsp salt to a cup of lukewarm water - it should taste like tears.
+That said, the most common cause of poor vision is exposure to cold and dampness, depriving the eyes of vital warmth and nourishment which results in poor circulation to the eyes.
+A fly mask can usually help, and you can clean the area very gently with a simple saline solution 3-4 times a day - this can be made up with 1-tsp salt to a cup of lukewarm water - it should taste like tears.

-Another excellent eyewash is to make a tea of calendula and chamomile, both lovely healing herbs with antibacterial, antimicrobial and anti-inflammatory properties.
-Let it cool and use as a gentle eyewash.
+Another useful tool in the box is to make a tea of calendula and chamomile, both lovely healing herbs with antibacterial, antimicrobial and anti-inflammatory properties.
+Let it cool and use as a gentle eyewash or compress.

 There's a wonderful selection of effective herbs for equine eye health, and with prompt management many eye problems can be brought under control within a few days.